Booking a year ahead for cabins with no electricity

 Three times a day, the ringing of a bell signals it's time to eat, with meals served communally in an open-air dining area filled with long picnic tables overlooking the lake.
 Think steel cut oatmeal, homemade muffins and fruit salad for breakfast, and Caesar salad with chicken breast and lentil soup for lunch.

 With no phones at the table, guests engage in conversation with family, friends and with total strangers, who aren't strangers for long.
-After dinner, Bruce or one of the regulars lights a campfire and guests gather to swap stories or sing songs.
+After dinner, co-owner Bruce Catlin or one of the regulars lights a campfire and guests gather to swap stories or sing songs.
 Those who have been to Timberlock before -- which is nearly everyone -- bring the fixings for s'mores to share.

 The cool nights are completely and utterly dark, which makes for exceptional stargazing.
 Occasionally the flicker of propane lamps can be seen bobbing through the woods in the hands of guests walking along the trails.